SchottdorfLab/Neural_VAE_ODE/README.md

 ├── preview.png
 └── training_results.txt
 ```
+## Data_Visualization:
+Holds ```analyze_model.py```, which runs on the data from the model to create visual analyses.
+Also contains .png images of the data visualizations.

 ### Helper_Scripts:
 Code primarily used to covert Matlab files (e.g. the E65 data) from a .mat file to a .npz file.